hsnr-data-science/SEDAR-ML/README.md

 The resulting report - containing the recommended model type and hyperparameter configuration - was then used as a prompt for a Large Language Model (LLM), which generated the complete Python code implementation for the suggested ML pipeline.

 ![AssistML_Pipeline](notebooks/Eval_Regression_AssistML_MLSea/images/AssistML_Pipeline.jpg)

+A related follow-up publication, *Towards Enhancing Data Science Agents with Semantics*, authored by Sayed Hoseini, Maximilian Ibbels, Maximilian Knoll, and Christoph Quix, extends the project’s research focus towards comparing the three different approaches which are also discussed in this project.

 ## AssistML Setup (Docker)
 This repository contains a dockerized version of the project.